aerinera/pheeb-ai-chatbot/README.md

 ## 🎯 Project Philosophy

-Phoebe is built around one idea:
+Pheeb is built around one idea:

 > *Software doesn't have to feel like software.*